Sea Acres Rainforest Centre

 When you venture out on the boardwalk, immersed in the still beauty of the rainforest, you’ll really believe you've travelled back in time.
 And you're right.
 The environment here has remained unchanged for thousands of years.
 Engage your senses and let the rainforest and its residents take you away to another place.
 The rainforest is a haven for myriad birds, so look out for the colourful wompoo fruit dove and rose crowned fruit dove and listen for the distinctive yowl of the green catbird.
 You're bound to see a brush turkey or two foraging on the forest floor.

-- Sea Acres Rainforest boardwalk The Sea Acres Rainforest boardwalk is best experienced on a guided tour.
-An easy 1.3km walk through the rainforest canopy, you’ll see forest birds and animals.
+• Sea Acres Rainforest boardwalk The Sea Acres Rainforest boardwalk is an easy 1.3km walk through the rainforest canopy.
+You’ll see rainforest birds and animals.
+It's a great walk for all ages.

 Animals